 The PD1/PD-L1 proteins are an example of an immune checkpoint pathway.
 The PD-1 protein is found on the T cells and acts as the brakes that keep the T cells from attacking healthy cells.
 PD-L1 is a protein on healthy cells, but it can also be found on cancer cells.
 When the PD-1 on T cells attaches to the PD-L1 on other cells, the T cells know not to attack those other cells.
 Cancer cells can thus evade detection by T cells, with the result that the T cells' immune response is lessened at a time when it should be active.
 This allows cancer cells to thrive.8

 How do immune checkpoint inhibitors work?

 The immune checkpoint inhibitors work by targeting and blocking the fail-safe mechanisms of the immune system.
-Their goal is to block the immune system from limiting itself, so the original anti-cancer response works better.5
+Their goal is to block the immune system from limiting itself, so that the original anti-cancer response works better.9

 What immune checkpoint inhibitors are FDA-approved?

 There are currently five FDA-approved immune checkpoint inhibitors for treating patients with lung cancer.
 All of them have indications for non-small cell lung cancer (NSCLC).
 Two of them also have indications for small cell lung cancer (SCLC) patients.
 Specifically:

 - Atezolizumab (Tecentriq®):10

 - Approved for first-line treatment of adult patients with metastatic NSCLC whose tumors have high PD-L1 expression (PD-L1 stained ≥ 50% of tumor cells [TC ≥ 50%] or PD-L1 stained tumor infiltrating immune cells [IC] covering ≥ 10% of the tumor area [IC ≥ 10%]), with no EGFR or ALK genomic tumor aberrations